justafish/pr-deployment/README.md

 ### Cleanup

 The `cleanup` function will remove deployments from Now which aren't attached to any currently open pull requests via the status API (see the Circle CI example at the bottom for how to do this).
+It will also not remove any deployments which have an alias associated.

 ```node
 #!/usr/bin/env node